MSTY

 Three projection scenarios

-At the 5-year mark, the combination of share-count compounding and the assumed DGR produces a substantially higher annual income run-rate than year one.
-At 10 years, the compounding effect is dramatic — far exceeding what the initial $10,000 would suggest at face value.
-At 25 years, the projection implies an income stream that dwarfs the original capital by a wide margin.
+At the 5-year mark, share-count compounding from DRIP and contributions produces a higher annual income run-rate than year one even with 0% DGR.
+At 10 years, the compounding effect is more pronounced.
+At 25 years, the projection reflects decades of reinvested capital — but at a flat per-share distribution rate.

 These numbers are mathematically correct given the inputs — but they should be treated with deep skepticism for MSTY specifically.
-A 7% annual growth in MSTY's per-share distribution assumes the option premium environment, MSTR's volatility, and the fund's NAV trajectory all remain favorable over decades.
-None of those conditions is reliable, and the 7% DGR is a generic placeholder, not an MSTY-specific estimate.
-The base-case output is most useful as a benchmark to compare against the flat and shrinking scenarios below.
+MSTY's option premium environment, MSTR's volatility regime, and the fund's NAV trajectory are all uncertain over multi-decade horizons.
+The base-case output (identical to the flat case) is most useful as a reference point to compare against the shrinking scenario below.

 Flat distribution: 94% yield, 0% DGR